-The underwriters and their respective affiliates have, from time to time, performed, and may in the future perform various financial advisory, commercial banking and investment banking services for Brazil, for which they received or will receive customary fees and expenses.
+The underwriters and their respective affiliates have, from time to time, performed, and may in the future perform various financial advisory, commercial banking and investment banking services for Brazil.
 These transactions and services are carried out in the ordinary course of business.

-Brazil has agreed to indemnify the several underwriters against certain liabilities, including liabilities under the US.
-Securities Act of 1933, as amended.
+Brazil has agreed to indemnify the several underwriters against certain liabilities, including liabilities under the U.S. Securities Act of 1933, as amended.